 - Taipei Lantern Festival 2026: In 2026, there will be lantern displays in two locations in Taipei: Yuanshan Park (here) and Ximending (along Zhonghua Road here and Chengdu Road here).
 The displays will be open from February 26 to March 15 from 5 to 10 PM on weekdays and 2 to 10 PM on weekends and hoplidays.

-- New Taipei City Lantern Festival 2025: Last year, the Lantern Display for New Taipei City was in New Metropolitan Park (新北大都會公園) in Sanchong district (access: Sanchong station on the Taipei MRT, roughly here), from February 20 to March 8.
+- New Taipei City Lantern Festival 2026: As usual, the Lantern Display for New Taipei City will be in New Metropolitan Park (新北大都會公園) in Sanchong district (access: Sanchong station on the Taipei MRT, roughly here), from February 20 to March 8.
 Note that the Pingxi Sy Lantern Festival is also in New Taipei City but is a totally different location and event.

 - Taichung Lantern Festival 2026: Taichung’s 2026 Lantern display is confirmed and will be held from Feb.
 15 to Mar.
 3 at Taichung Central Park (中央公園, here) in Xitun District, not to be confused with Taichung Park in the Taichung city center.
 See my Taichung guide.

-- Tainan Lantern Festival 2025: Last year, Tainan had several smaller events or lanterns set up in several places: Puji Temple Light Display (台南四聯境普濟殿, Jan.
-24 to Mar.
-1) in the city center, Yuejing Harbor Lantern Show in Yanshui district (台南市鹽水區月津港, Jan.
-18 to Feb.
-16), and Huxingshan Park (虎形山公園, Dec 28 to Feb 16) in Longqi district.
+- Tainan Lantern Festival 2026: Tainan always has several smaller events or lanterns set up in many places, including: Puji Temple Light Display (台南四聯境普濟殿, February 12 to March 7) in the city center, Yuejing Harbor Lantern Show in Yanshui district (台南市鹽水區月津港, February 7 to March 8), and Huxingshan Park (虎形山公園, Dec 25 to March 1) in Longqi district.
 Tainan also has the Yanshui Fireworks Festival (see below).

-Foguangshan Monastery in Kaohsiung hosted the Festival of Lights and Peace, with various lanterns and decorations, from Jan.
-28 to Feb.
-16.
+Foguangshan Monastery in Kaohsiung will host the Festival of Lights and Peace, with various lanterns and decorations, from February 17 to March 18.

-Qishan Old Street (about 1.5 hours from Kaohsiung city center by public transportation) also had some really cute lanterns up from 6 to 10 PM every night from Jan.
-25 to Feb.
-12.
+Qishan Old Street (about 1.5 hours from Kaohsiung city center by public transportation) also usually has some cute lanterns around this time.

 Other Lantern Festival Events in Taiwan